Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 * Only installation on Linux based host systems e.g. Debian / Ubuntu 18.04+ and Red Hat / CentOS 7.x+
     * Attempting to run TICK locally on a MacOS system can fail https://github.com/docker/for-mac/issues/3303

 * Other TICK / ISLE configurations are possible but **are not supported or detailed** as of yet in this documentation.
-Endusers seeking alternative setup possibilities are encouraged to further review and mine from the official Influxdata [documentation](https://docs.influxdata.com/platform/introduction/).
+End users seeking alternative setup possibilities are encouraged to further review and mine from the official Influxdata [documentation](https://docs.influxdata.com/platform/introduction/).

 ---